vivekbhr/reproChecklist/README.md

 - [ ] **Do the results rely on a series of pre-processing and analysis steps?**
   - [ ] Do the authors clearly describe all steps or provide a flow-chart of the steps?
   - [ ] If no, do the authors refer to a pre-existing publicly available workflow?

 - [ ] **Advanced:** Do the authors provide code for automated execution of described workflows (eg. snakemake/nextflow workflows)?
 - [ ] **Advanced:** Do the authors provide a self-contained workflow execution environment (eg. Docker containers)?
 - [ ] **Advanced** Has the code/software provided by the authors been through a code review?

 - [ ] **Do the results include analysis of original data?**

-  - [ ] Do the authors make the data available at a trusted digital repository?
+  - [ ] Do the authors make the data available at a trusted digital repository*?
-  - [ ] Do the authors include all variables, treatment conditions, and observations described in the manuscript?
+  - [ ] Do the authors include all meta-data to reproduce the analysis*?
   - [ ] Do the authors provide a full account of the procedures used to collect, preprocess, clean, or generate the data?
   - [ ] Do the authors provide research materials and description of procedures necessary to conduct an independent replication of the research?